maybeanerd/resume-pandoc/sebastian-di-luzio.md

 # Experience

 ## IU International University

 **April 2024 - present**; Technical Lead, Senior Software Engineer

 Technolgies used:

+:

-: TypeScript, Node.js, Nest.js, Vue.js, Single-SPA, Tailwind, AWS, Docker, GitLab, PostgreSQL
+TypeScript, Node.js, Nest.js, Vue.js, Single-SPA, Tailwind, AWS, Docker, GitLab, PostgreSQL

 Overview:

 :  Building and maintaining the foundation of the platform for students.
-Providing core services and utilities as well as a platform for feature teams to build upon, enabling multiple cross department initiatives to bring a new user experience to over 150K students.
+Providing core services and utilities as well as a platform for domain teams to build upon, enabling multiple cross department initiatives to bring a new user experience to over 150K students.

 Highlights: